About Sarvodaya Institute

 Our Intention

 Sarvodaya Institute works towards the upliftment of all, recognizing that we are all part of one great life and that our individual healing is our collective healing.
 Our work starts in the garden, a place where we can recognize ourselves in the soil, plants, insects, animals, and each other.
-We recognize all of this Earth (including all people) as one garden, requiring care and love.
+We recognize all of this Earth (including all people) as one garden, requiring care, nourishment and love.

 Our Story